raspy135/Qun-mk2/README.md

 Button | Description
 ------ | ------
 1 | VCF 4/2 POLE / NoLinear.
 Select VCF number of poles and linear or no linear.
 2P/4P/2PNL/4PNL.
-Ladder filter algorithm will use used only when 4NL with Lowpass or Highpass filter.
+Ladder filter algorithm will be used only when 4NL with Lowpass or Highpass filter.
 2 | VCF ENV Src.
 Applying Envelopes to the signal after VCF.
 You might want to set OSC1/2's Env sel to "ON" to utilize this parameter.
 This is useful only with Mono mode.
 3 | GLIDE.
 Smooth transition between notes.
 Works with Mono.
 4 | BEND RANGE.
 Pitch bend range.
 5 | OSC1/2 Keysync.
-This is a switch to connect MIDI input note and oscillators.
+This is a switch to connect MIDI input notes and oscillators.
 Y = Follow MIDI note pitch.
-N =Ignore MIDI note.
-You can still use freq1 freq2 for modulation to use MIDI note pitch.
+N = Ignore MIDI note.
+You can still use FREQ1 and FREQ2 for modulation to use MIDI note pitch.
 6 | VELOCITY SW.
 Envelope generators become velocity sensitive when it’s ON.
 7 | MONO/QUAD/POLY (Voice mode).
 Long press to sync Oscillator parameters.
-Check the following section for detail.
+See the Voice Mode section for details.
 8 | LFO BPM sync.
 LFO rate will synchronize with Sequencer's BPM when it is ON.

 #### Voice Mode
 One synthesizer can be used as Monophonic or Quadphonic.

-- Mono = Mono (2 OSCs per voice)
+- Mono = 2 OSCs for 1 voice
-- Quad = Quad Tone (1 OSC per voice, and the engine has total 4 oscillators for the extra voices)
+- Quad = Quad Tone: 1 OSC per voice, and the engine has total 4 oscillators for the extra voices
 - PolyMono = 2 OSCs per voice, but you can get 2 voices
 - PolyQuad = 1 OSC per voice.
 It's for Polyphonic setup when you have multiple Qun synthesizers.

 When the mode is Quad or Poly Quad, MIX  and "OSC2 Env Src" are ignored.
 MIX is always set to middle, and OSC2 Env Src is always set to EG2.
-Most of cases you want to use the same parameters between Osc1 and Osc2 with Quad mode.
+In most cases you may want to use the same parameters between OSC1 to OSC2 with Quad mode.
-To copy the parameter from OSC1 to OSC2 (and EG1 and EG2), long press button 7.
+To copy the parameters from OSC1 to OSC2 (and EG1 and EG2), long press button 7.
 "OSCs synched" message will be shown.

-Here is an example to set up Quad mode
+Here is an example to set up Quad mode:

 	1. Initialize tone.
 	2. Configure OSC1 as you like.
 	3. Set this parameter to "Quad" mode by pressing button 7.
-	4. If you want to copy OSC1 parameters to OSC2, in the same sub-mode, long press button 7 until "OSCs synched" message shown.
+	4. If you want to copy OSC1 parameters to OSC2, in the same sub-mode, long press button 7 until the "OSCs synched" message is shown.
 	5. Play two notes by external MIDI keyboard.
 You will hear four voices.

-Poly Mono can be used when you want 2 voices with 2Oscs per voice configuration.
+Poly Mono can be used when you want 2 voices with 2 OSCs per voice configuration.

 Poly Quad is for multiple device stacked configuration.
-You can use multiple Qun Synthesizers to build polyphonic synth.
+You can use multiple Qun Synthesizers to build a polyphonic synth.
 	Please see “Polyphonic setup” for detail.